Syntx-09/phpREST/README.md

 # phpREST
-A simple PHP RESTful with login
+A simple PHP login and signup with RESTful Api..
+Frontend can be hosted sepeately from backend.